Lipomas

 What are the symptoms of a lipoma?

-Usually a lipoma has been growing for years before it is noticeable.
+Often, a lipoma has been growing for years before it is noticeable.
 It is fairly common to have more than one lipoma.
-If you notice a lump or swelling anywhere on your body, you should have it checked by your family healthcare provider.
+If you notice a lump or swelling anywhere on your body, you should have it checked by your healthcare provider.
 In some cases, a lump can be a sign of a more serious problem.

 DIAGNOSIS & TESTS

 Tests are usually not needed to diagnose a lipoma.
 Your healthcare provider can usually diagnose it just by looking at it and feeling the firmness of the lump.
+They may order an ultrasound to get an image of the growth to confirm the diagnosis.

 TREATMENT